SatoshiumAI/satoshium-us/chronicle/README.md

 Historical Preservation
 ```

-The first production Chronicle Entry should test the architecture as a working institutional system.
+`CHR-2026-0001` established operational proof that a qualifying occurrence can move through this architecture as a working institutional system.

 ---